Brian Goldsmith smiling in a sport coat, walking outdoors in a green park blurred in the background.

 California is a magical place...

 A wonder of the world.
-The fifth largest economy.
+The fourth largest economy.
 The home of Hollywood and Silicon Valley.

 But we are also the home of millions of families barely making it, or forced to consider leaving.
 Sky high housing prices and the nation’s worst homelessness.
 A middle class income no longer provides a middle class life